dkovacs24/ReviOS_faq/docs/install.md

 ### Backup

 !!! danger
     This Windows installing process will delete your previous OS, so you should back up everything you plan on seeing again in the future.
 At least have separate partition to save your data.
-Or you can move your things to a flash drive, even the installing flash drive, just after the [2. step](#2-step-making-a-bootable-flash-drive), but before the [3.](#3-step-booting-the-flash-drive)
+Or you can move your things to a flash drive, even the installing flash drive, just after the [2nd step](#step-2-making-a-bootable-flash-drive), but before the [3rd](#step-3-booting-the-flash-drive)

-## 1. step: Download ReviOS
+## Step 1: Download ReviOS

 You can find our supported versions on the [Download page of the Revision website](https://www.revi.cc/revios/download){target=_blank}.